Quito in 5 Days

 Guard at Palacio de Gobierno

-We get a guided tour of the museum, which focuses on the political history of Ecuador and finishes with a collection of presidential gifts.
+We get a guided tour of the museum, which focuses on the political history of Ecuador, but also houses a collection of presidential gifts.

 Palacio de Gobierno